Sim2Val: Leveraging Correlation Across Test Platforms for Variance-Reduced Metric Estimation: Experimental Results

 \section{Experimental Results}

-We evaluate our variance‐reduction framework on three distinct settings: (1) closed‐loop versus open‐loop metrics in the nuPlan autonomous driving dataset, (2) internal autonomous vehicle (AV) simulator outputs for predicting real‐world driving performance, and (3) simulator outputs for predicting real-world measurements in a quadruped locomotion task.
+We evaluate our variance‐reduction framework on three distinct settings: (1) closed‐loop versus open‐loop metrics in the nuPlan autonomous driving dataset, (2) autonomous vehicle (AV) simulator outputs for predicting real‐world driving performance, and (3) simulator outputs for predicting real-world measurements in a quadruped locomotion task.
 In each case, we compare the sample variance of our control‐variates estimator against the standard Monte Carlo baseline, demonstrating consistent reductions in uncertainty around the estimated mean.
-Furthermore, when learning a conditional mapping from the cheap auxiliary signal to the expensive target metric, we observe additional variance reduction, particularly in domains where the raw correlation between auxiliary and target is low.
+Furthermore, by learning an MCF, we observe additional variance reduction, particularly in domains where the raw correlation is low.